PLEASE BE ADVISED THAT GREG MONFORTON & PARTNERS ARE NO LONGER ACCEPTING INQUIRIES FOR CHAMPIX.

 The New York-based drug maker denies claims that it failed to properly inform consumers of Champix’s risks, and the allegations have yet to be proved in court.
 The drug maker said that Champix is a proven aid to smoking cessation treatment and has been approved for use in more than 100 countries with more than 18 million prescriptions filled.

 Pfizer spent about $273-million to settle lawsuits related to the medication in the U.S., according to the companys most recent annual report.

 Were you or a loved one harmed by Champix?
 You can still join the class-action lawsuit if you were prescribed Champix between 2007 and 2010 and suffered its side effects, or if a loved one took their own life while using the drug to stop smoking.

-The class-action lawyers at Greg Monforton & Partners are here to help you today.
+The personal injury lawyers in Windsor at Greg Monforton & Partners are here to help you today.
 We provide free case evaluations to the victims of dangerous drugs like Champix, and we always fight for the maximum amount of compensation available to you.

 Chat with us live 24/7 by clicking here, fill out our online form or call (866) 320-4770 today.